 1. The success of a contest will be directly proportional to the planning and correspondence conducted by the CA prior to the contest.
 Well-planned and well-written communications contribute to a successful contest.
-It is essential that all plans be communicated and confirmed in writing between the CA and the various other people involved with putting on a contest (District Representative for Contest and Judging, Convention General Chairman, Judges Services Coordinator, Associate Contest Administrator, masters of ceremony, etc.).
-When a CA has received notice of an assignment and indicated his acceptance of an assignemnt, he must begin preparations for the contest weekend
+It is essential that all plans be communicated and confirmed in writing between the CA and the various other people involved with putting on a contest (District Representative for Contest and Judging, Convention General Chair, Judges Services Coordinator, Associate Contest Administrator, masters of ceremony, etc.).
+When a CA has received notice of an assignment and indicated acceptance of that assignment, preparations must be begun for the contest weekend